pimcore/pimcore/doc/Development_Documentation/11_Deployment/05_Deployment_Tools.md

 ## Content migration

-The content migration between environments is not provided by Pimcore and also it's not recommended.
+The content migration between environments is not provided by Pimcore and it's not recommended at all.

 The content should be created by editors in the production environment and visibility on the frontend can be managed by built-in features like publishing / unpublishing / [versioning](../08_Tools_and_Features/01_Versioning.md) /